 Detailed race splits are provided in the race results.

-Runners in both trail race events will have the opportunity to reunite with spectators, head down to Aguas Calientes whenever you are ready, change/refresh at our host hotel, do some celebrating with the group, and relax in the evening.
+Runners in both trail race events will have the opportunity to reunite with spectators, head to your lodging whenever you are ready, change/refresh, do some celebrating with the group, and relax in the evening.

 The next day in the evening, all race participants (26.2 marathon and Incathon) and spectators can proceed to a special included group dinner in Aguas Calientes to celebrate!

-Although you should be prepared for a variety of weather conditions (i.e. wind, rain, heat, cold, fog, snow, hail, possible rapid changing conditions in the mountains), the typical weather conditions for July on the Inca Trail range from 80°F for the high and 32°F degrees for the low.
-Average rainfall is only about 3 days/month.
+Although you should be prepared for a variety of weather conditions (i.e. wind, rain, heat, cold, fog, snow, hail, possible rapid changing conditions in the mountains), the typical weather conditions for April on the Inca Trail range from 80°F for the high and 40°F degrees for the low.
 Temperatures vary substantially with elevation changes.

 Your safety is our first priority.
 The following items are some of the gear you will want/be required to have- this list is not all-inclusive.